 For me personally, the Netherlands remains a wonderful country full of wonderful people.
-It is a country where hard work is valued, justice is frequently served, and talents are nurtured (and appreciated).
+Of course, it has its problems mostly with racism but it is also a country where hard work is valued, justice is frequently served, and talents are nurtured (and appreciated).
 Being open-minded and straightforward is a way of life.
 When a Dutch person lends you money, they expect you to pay back at the exact time you promised.
 Not because they would go broke without the money they lent you but because of the principle attached to it.

 Your word is your bond and if you don’t live up to your word, you will definitely be confronted.
-The Netherlands is a perfect example of how you can be an atheist liberal and still live by the moral teachings of a religious preacher.
-It is a testament to the fact that even if one is an atheist, they can still choose to take the good things from any religion.
+The Netherlands is a perfect example of how you can be an atheist liberal (or progressive) and still live by the moral teachings of a religious preacher.
+It is a testament to the fact that even if one is an atheist, one can still choose to take good things from any religion.

 Even years after the death of John Calvin and the Dutch statesmen who laid the foundation of the society we know today, it is evident that while religious beliefs may not hold sway in the Netherlands, their virtues still linger.
 The Netherlands is one of the world’s most liberal nations, and its inhabitants are generally described as sober, reserved, conscientious, rule-driven, and well-disciplined: all typical Calvinist characteristics.

 Calvinism in the Netherlands is no longer tied to religious beliefs as it once was.
 However, it has developed into a way of life for the Dutch.
 Millions of Dutch citizens are atheists but the funny thing is that they all lead lives that can be described as Calvinist in nature.